tundish/tea_and_sympathy/README.rst

 Tea and Sympathy
 ::::::::::::::::

-This is a technical demonstration of `Catchphrase`_.
+This is a technical demonstration of `Balladeer`_.

-Catchphrase helps you build parser-based Interactive Fiction for the Web.
+Balladeer helps you build parser-based Interactive Fiction for the Web.
-Catchphrase is a Python library, and part of the `Turberfield` namespace.
+Balladeer is a Python library.

 Installation
 ++++++++++++